- Tiny Sprouts

 - easing the transition into a traditional school setting;

 - providing small group exposure for projects and friendship;

 - giving the schooling parent time to manage other tasks; and

 - meeting other parents who are providing a combination of home and traditional school environments.

 We have small classes emphasizing cooperative learning, and a rigorous curriculum emphasizing environmental education.
-Our students are creative and grow intellectually each day.
+Our students are encouraged to be creative and grow intellectually each day.
 Our faculty has many years of experience working with children, and work tirelessly and with tremendous energy, care, and commitment.

 Please call us at 518 – 478 – 0224 to set up a time to come and visit and see what we have to offer